shadow-light/sellingjesus.org/src/articles/buying.md

 * __Material but not formal obedience__: You reject the gang’s supposed authority but pay the money anyway so that your storefront is not harmed.
 * __Neither material nor formal obedience__: You keep your money and face the consequences.

-While it is permissible to pay off the gang to protect yourself, it would be wrong to treat the racket as though it were an honorable system (Isa.
-5:20).
+While it is permissible to pay off the gang to protect yourself, it would be wrong to treat the racket as though it were an honorable system (Isa 5:20).
 Therefore, the first approach would be sinful, but either of the latter two options are permissible.

 We can apply these categories to our question of simony.
 Let us distinguish between _material commodification_ and _formal commodification_.
 Commodification refers to the process of making something a matter of commerce,[^3] so material commodification would be making something a matter of commerce outwardly by selling or purchasing it, and formal commodification would be doing so inwardly by regarding it as something to be bought and sold.
 Let’s consider a situation where there is a commentary on the book of Acts in an e-book format available for $20.